 Are Non-12 Step Programs the Future of Rehab?

+Drug addiction is a serious epidemic that plagues 23 million Americans.
+Many Americans have benefited from treatment in rehab, but the effectiveness of some rehab programs could be improved.
 One of the drawbacks of traditional rehab programs is that they focus almost exclusively on 12 step programs.
 Although these programs are great for some people, they don’t work well for others.
 Some rehab centers are taking a new approach.

 Benefits of Non-12 Step Programs